lrenaud/greebles-desktop/doc/Manual.md

 Specials can dramatically change how a Player behaves, so it is important to keep track of who has what!

-Bonus - gives you points, good for a high score but not much else (and you'll lose your score if you die on the level, so don't worry about these guys too much).
+* **Bonus** - gives you points, good for a high score but not much else (and you'll lose your score if you die on the level, so don't worry about these guys too much).
-Shield - gives you Super Strength, blocks bounce off you and Greebles can't hurt you.
+* **Shield** - gives you Super Strength, blocks bounce off you and Greebles can't hurt you.
 Useful for sculpting the maze.
-Speed - gives you Super Speed, letting you outrun (most) Greebles and blocks.
+* **Speed** - gives you Super Speed, letting you outrun (most) Greebles and blocks.
 Use this to race around killing Greebles and grabbing Specials.
 But after a short time you'll feel like molasses!
-Freeze - If everyone else is moving too fast for you, grab one of these.
+* **Freeze** - If everyone else is moving too fast for you, grab one of these.
 For ten seconds you get to kill all the Greebles: they are frozen where they stand.
 Grabbing another one before this one runs out is a good idea, too!
 Other Players are slowed, but not stopped by this special.
-Fireball - Now is the time to get even!
+* **Fireball** - Now is the time to get even!
 Throw exploding fireballs in all directions.
-Be careful or you'll kill yourself faster than you can say ÒDie Scum!Ó.
+Be careful or you'll kill yourself faster than you can say *Die Scum!*.
-Death Touch - Our turn to do some wiping out!
+* **Death Touch** - Our turn to do some wiping out!
 Whoosh with our heat ray!
 And them running and dying, beaten at their own game.
 This one is fun!
 Kill 'em all, kill 'em fast!
 Players will die if they come in contact with someone with a Death Touch unless they have Shields or Death Touch.

-Special Blocks
+#### Special Blocks

 Special Blocks behave differently from normal blocks.

-Unbreakable - Don't bother trying to crush these guys-- your puny strength is no match for their reinforced structure.
+* **Unbreakable** - Don't bother trying to crush these guys-- your puny strength is no match for their reinforced structure.
 At least you can throw them around.
-Unmovable - These are nailed down.
+* **Unmovable** - These are nailed down.
 Don't bother trying to push them.
 And if you figure you can just crush them - think again!
 They are here to stay.
 Only natural decay can remove them.
-Line-Up - Those cute little Stairways icons can come in mighty handy; if you can get enough of them together in one place they'll break open and give you some goodies.
+* **Line-Up** - Those cute little Stairways icons can come in mighty handy; if you can get enough of them together in one place they'll break open and give you some goodies.
 Lines of three or more give you points, and they transmute into Specials.
 Don't crush them- you'll slow down like you were Frozen.
-Grenade - These guys don't bounce like regular blocks, but they do explode.
-Great for trick shots like Òround the cornerÓ and Òthrough the blockÓ.
+* **Grenade** - These guys don't bounce like regular blocks, but they do explode.
+Great for trick shots like *round the corner* and *through the block*.
-Bounce Grenade - Like grenades, but harder to use.
+* **Bounce Grenade** - Like grenades, but harder to use.
 They are a bit tougher and bounce a few times before exploding.
 Still, with some careful timing (or lots of luck)É
-Bounce - Painful, that's what they are.
+* **Bounce** - Painful, that's what they are.
 Bricks that bounce off these guys don't slow down at all.
-And if there is one on each side, well, can you say Òkilling zoneÓ?
+And if there is one on each side, well, can you say *killing zone*?
 Be careful!

-Miscellaneous
+#### Miscellaneous

-Greeble Generator - These periodically produce a new Greebles.
+* **Greeble Generator** - These periodically produce a new Greebles.
 Usually you can just crush them, but later on you have to surround them with blocks (tricky!).
 Watch and listen for the warnings!
-Timed Release - This one turns into a random special.
+* **Timed Release** - This one turns into a random special.
 Just hope it doesn't turn into a Greeble Generator!
 Keep an eye on these and hope for the best.
-Skip Levels - If it's all too easy, crush one of these and you'll skip forward five levels (assuming you manage to finish the one you're on, of course!).
+* **Skip Levels** - If it's all too easy, crush one of these and you'll skip forward five levels (assuming you manage to finish the one you're on, of course!).
-Extra Life - Collect these!
+* **Extra Life** - Collect these!
 You'll need lives to get past some of those tricky later levels.
 Unless you're really good-- then you can spurn them and try to get through without losing a life.

-#### A Special Note on Greeble Generators
+##### A Special Note on Greeble Generators

 Greeble Generators are so important they deserve their own special section.
 Greeble Generators create Greebles, so it is important to kill them off quickly, otherwise the screen can be swamped with (ever decreasing in value) Greebles!
 In the early stages when Greeble Generators first appear they can be crushed like any other block, but at later stages they become uncrushable and they must be destroyed by surrounding them: these are Hard Generators.